Saint Louis University recognized for its "contribution to the public good."

 - The Micah Program is a faith-based learning community in which students live, study and work on service projects together.
 The program takes its name from the Biblical prophet Micah, who spoke out against social injustice.
 Visit the Micah Program website.

 - SLU students and volunteers cook and deliver meals to St. Louis neighbors in need as part of a unique cooperative between the University, the Campus Kitchens Project and local nonprofit service organizations.
-Visit SLU’s Campus Kitchen website.
+FInd out more about volunteer opportunities.

 - During University breaks, campus ministry sponsors mission trips for students who want to spend time serving the poor and marginalized across the country and around the world.
 Find out more about campus ministry’s mission trips.